-On the third day, students reflect on their draft and then revise, edit, and begin the final copy of their written text.
+- On the third day, students reflect on their draft in order to complete the Reflecting on Your Writing Task question. - Students continue to revise, edit, and begin the final copy of their written text.

-■ Day 4: Applying (1 hour)
+Day 4: Applying (1 hour)

-- On the last day of the test, students complete the final copy and proofread their written text. - Students may have 30 minutes extra time on Day 4.
+- On the last day of the test, students complete the final copy and proofread their written text. - □ Students may have 30 minutes extra time on Day 4.